nikclayton/powercoders.org/site/content/city/lausanne.md

       https://docs.google.com/forms/d/e/1FAIpQLScRsGCWNdOgZ8XxpZ_HpG5su_nUr1tQu7BTN27ZUHKLjNf7kA/viewform
     text: >-
       Could you offer an internship in web or software development?
-Join our career day and meet our talented and motivated students.
+Join our career day on May 7, 2019 and meet our talented and motivated students.
       Let's impact lives!
 apply_as:
   - header: Participant
     text: >-